Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 Organisations such as social enterprises and NPOs, which pursue social value alongside profit, contribute to supporting the socially disadvantaged and creating employment.

-2. Social Support Encourage involvement from local communities and voluntary organisations in supporting child-rearing and family life.
-This enables not just individual families but society as a whole to share the burden of child-rearing and provide support.
+Encourage involvement from local communities and voluntary organisations in supporting child-rearing and family life.
+This enables not only individual families but society as a whole to share the burden of child-rearing and provide support.

-3. Cultural Transformation Promote a transformation in the values and attitudes of society as a whole, such as gender equality and the sharing of household chores and childcare.
-This requires not just policy changes but a cultural transformation across society.
+Promote a transformation in the values and attitudes of society as a whole, such as gender equality and the sharing of household chores and childcare responsibilities.
+This requires not only policy changes but a cultural transformation across society.

 The notion that worthless people should not exist is unnecessary